Basilan: American occupation

+Basilan's datus and panglimas protested the census classification.
+They argued that the government forms were incorrect because they used the name "Yakan".
+One leader from Lamitan told the officer that he did not recognize any group called "Yakan" and that his people had always identified themselves as the "People of Taguima", as their ancestors had done.
+He refused to be officially recorded under a name he considered insulting and imposed by outsiders.

 Japanese occupation

-Following the Japanese occupation of the country during World War II, in 1946, the Philippines gained its independence.
+Following the Japanese occupation of the country during World War II, the Philippines gained its independence from the United States in July 1946.
 Beginning around 1970, heavy fighting broke out between the Philippine government and the Moro National Liberation Front, which was determined to secede and form a new country.

 Philippine independence

-In 1973, Basilan officially became a province carved out in the Province of Zamboanga del Sur.
+In 1973, Basilan officially became a province when separated from Zamboanga del Sur.

 Contemporary

 The province joined the Autonomous Region in Muslim Mindanao in 2001, it was last province to do so.
-Its former capital, Isabela City, opted out and remains a part of the Zamboanga Peninsula Region (formerly Western Mindanao, Region 9).
+Its former capital of Isabela opted out and remains a part of the Zamboanga Peninsula Region (formerly Western Mindanao, Region IX).

-The capital town Lamitan became a component city by virtue of Republic Act No. 9393 which sought to convert the town into a city.
-The law was ratified on June 18, 2007.
-However, the cityhood status was lost twice in the years 2008 and 2010 after the LCP questioned the validity of the cityhood law.
-The cityhood status was reaffirmed after the court finalized its ruling on February 15, 2011 which declared the cityhood law constitutional.
+The capital of Lamitan became a component city by virtue of Republic Act No. 9393 which sought to convert the town into a city and was ratified on June 18, 2007.
+However, it lost its city status twice in 2008 and 2010 after the League of Cities of the Philippines questioned the validity of the law.
+Lamitan's city status was reaffirmed after the Supreme Court finalized its ruling on February 15, 2011 which declared the cityhood law constitutional.